zz2liu/RnaSeq-HpcPipelines/README.md

 ### How to perform basic Quality analyses to the raw data?
 Use [fastqc](https://www.bioinformatics.babraham.ac.uk/projects/fastqc/)
 - run the run_fastqc.bat after downloaded and extracted.
 You might want to add a shortcut to your Desktop.
-  - Menu - file to open one of a ...R1_???.fasta.gz file.
+  - Menu : file to open one of a fasta.gz file.
-  - Menu - file to save report.
+  - Menu : file to save report.
 - You can find tutorial and examples on the [fastqc website](https://www.bioinformatics.babraham.ac.uk/projects/fastqc/).
-- *Mac: you might want to allow the software by [System preferences - security - open anyway].
+- Mac tip: you might want to allow the software by [System preferences - security - open anyway].

 ### What are the first linux commands should I learn?
 - essential commands